beaker-project/beaker/Server/apidoc/http.rst

       For a list of supported filter criteria, please refer to the search box on the system listing page.

+   .. object:: xmlsearch

+      As an alternative to the ``systemsearch`` filter, you can pass XML filter criteria in this parameter.
+It supports the same criteria as in the ``<hostRequires/>`` element in Beaker job XML.

    .. versionadded:: 0.6

 .. object:: /view/{FQDN}